ThinkRedstone/Campaign/_sources/adventure/chapter_3.rst.txt

   **Enam Nala**, a human male in his 40s which the party met in `The True Flame Monument`_, has been chosen by Abbadon to lead the Temple of the Sword, after the previous Head Priest resigned.

-The priesthood organized a suprise celebration, and asked Lamart and Bonk to entertain- so now both PCs and Ains are planning to use their bard as a distraction while the rest of their respective parties heist the sword.
+The priesthood organized a surprise celebration, and asked Lamart and Bonk to entertain- so now both PCs and Ains are planning to use their bard as a distraction while the rest of their respective parties heist the sword.

 The Manhunt
 -----------

 Grust feels enjoyment and approval from Bertha for the bar fight.
 Next fight Bertha upgrades to a +1 weapon.
+Refer to :ref:`stockade`.

-Grust and Th'el are hunted by the guard, and while they're hunted / in jail :ref:`Ains` steals the sword, turning off the halo protecting Acorghas from the demons and flooding the city with fiends.
+Grust and Th'el are hunted by the guard (by **Kazor** specifically), and while they're hunted / in jail :ref:`Ains` steals the sword, turning off the halo protecting Acorghas from the demons and flooding the city with fiends.

+Remember that the **sword is stolen tommorow evening**.